 Raffles built his house on Government Hill on his third and last visit to Singapore.
 “We have lately built a small bungalow on Singapore Hill where, though the height is inconsiderable, we find a great difference in climate.
 Nothing can be more interesting and beautiful than the view from this spot.
 The tombs of the Malay Kings are close at hand, and I have settled that if it is my fate to die here I shall take my place amongst them: this will at any rate be better than leaving my bones at Bencoolen…” – Raffles in a letter to William Marsden in 1823.

 The frequent outdoor concerts and carnivals now held at Fort Canning Green belie the fact that the area was once a graveyard for some 600 Christian graves.
-The only graves left are at the far end of the Green (near the Drama Centre).
-Some tombstones that were removed were set into the walls surrounding Fort Canning Green.
+It was the site of Singapore’s first Christian cemetery, a burial ground used from 1822 to 1865.